Code-Institute-Submissions/b1ndark-project1/README.md

 - #### Navigation

-    - Featured at the top of the page, the navigation shows the Algarve name on the left corner, Algarve logo that links to the top of the home page.
+    - Featured at the top of the page is the navigation shows the Algarve logo on the left corner, Algarve logo that links to the top of the home page.
     - To the right are other navigation links: Beaches, Activities and Sign Up which link to diferente pages.

     ![image](assets/images/readme-images/navigation.png)